kgryte/pranav-qs-blog/README.md

 #### Assumed-size arrays

 To allow flexibility in handling arrays of varying sizes, LAPACK routines commonly operate on arrays having an assumed-size.
-In the `dlacpy` routine above, the input matrix `A` is declared to be a two-dimensional array having an assumed-size: `A(LDA, *)`.
-The expression `A(LDA, *)` indicates that `A` has `LDA` number of rows and uses `*` as a placeholder indicating that the size of the second dimension is determined by the calling program.
+In the `dlacpy` routine above, the input matrix `A` is declared to be a two-dimensional array having an assumed-size according to the expression `A(LDA, *)`.
+This expression declares that `A` has `LDA` number of rows and uses `*` as a placeholder to indicate that the size of the second dimension is determined by the calling program.

 One consequence of using assumed-size arrays is that compilers are unable to perform bounds checking on the unspecified dimension.
 Thus, [current best practice](https://fortran-lang.discourse.group/t/matrix-index-pointer-confusion/8453/5) is to use explicit interfaces and assumed-shape arrays (e.g., `A(LDA,:)`) in order to prevent out-of-bounds memory access.
 However, the use of assumed-shape arrays can be problematic when needing to pass sub-matrices to other functions, as doing so requires slicing which often results in compilers creating internal copies of array data.